Brahmi therapeutic uses may include sharpening memory, improving brain health, and calming nerves. It’s called the Mastermind.

 Brahmi – Key Characteristics

 The leaves of this plant are succulent, oblong, and thick.
 The plant has small, white actinomorphic flowers with four to five petals.
 Its ability to grow in water makes it a popular aquarium plant.
 Bacopa is a medicinal herb used in Ayurveda, where it is also known as Brahmi, after Brahmā, the Hindu God of creation.

 Brahmi Traditional Uses

-The name Brahmi literally means “energy of universal consciousness.”
+The name Brahmi means “energy of universal consciousness.”

 Brahmi has been used in traditional Ayurvedic medicine for more than 3,000 years.
 Its use and effects are described in texts such as the Charaka Samhita, Atharva-Veda, and Susrut Samhita as a Medhya Rasayana-class herb.
 Medhya means intellect and/or memory.
-Rasayana means a therapeutic procedure or preparation that, with regular practice, will boost a target body system.
+Rasayana means a therapeutic procedure or preparation that, with regular practice, may help to boost a target body system.

-Ancient Vedic scholars allegedly used the herb to help them memorize lengthy sacred hymns and scriptures.
-It is commonly used as a rejuvenator of the mind, a memory enhancer, and a meditation support that can increase clarity of thought.
+Ancient Vedic scholars used the herb to help them memorize lengthy sacred hymns and scriptures.
+Common Brahmi therapeutic uses include rejuvenation of the mind, memory enhancement, meditation support, and increased clarity of thought.